 Step-By-Step Installation Process

-- Flip the sofa over and remove any cushions to clear your workspace.
+- Flip the sofa over and remove cushions, pillows, and loose items.

 Ensuring Secure Attachment